Please Find Attached My Resume: How to Use This Phrase

 Cover letters help your job application stand out to a hiring manager.
 Here's what a good cover letter looks like.

-The best “please find attached my resume” alternatives:
+Let’s explore the best “please find attached my resume” alternatives.

 That’s just a small sampling, of course.
 There are many alternatives that you could use to deliver the same message.
 The idea is to convey your qualifications in a direct manner, so you should strive for maximum clarity.
 Avoid stilted sentence constructions that are now seen as old-fashioned just because they might seem “more professional.”